mortenbroesby/assisted-geometry-ds/readme.md

 ### Links
-At the time of writing, the workshop link to this mod is here: https://steamcommunity.com/sharedfiles/filedetails/?id=286813438
+At the time of writing, the workshop link to this mod is here:<br />
+https://steamcommunity.com/sharedfiles/filedetails/?id=286813438